The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 We must declare by all means that the scope of our government’s activities be constrained to the limits enumerated in our Constitution, and we must understand that this contraction will require courage, deliberation and years of steadfast diligence.
 It will take time to rebuild from generations of erosion to Rule of Law.
 But rebuild we must, and with determination.
 For if we fail, and Rule of Law is overwhelmed by the rule of men, tyranny will, once again, prevail.

 As the means for restoring the integrity of our Constitution are weighed, in regard to a “constitutional convention” for amendment, let us beware.
-In this day of mass communication and mass manipulation, there may be severe unintended consequences to such a convention.
+But in this day of mass communication and, thus, mass manipulation, there may be severe unintended consequences to such a convention.

-Here, let us consider an alternative, a “Constitutional Confederation of States,” an alliance of states whose delegations would assemble to re-affirm the authority of our Constitution — in effect, to re-ratify it and the Rule of Law it enshrines.
+As an alternative, let us consider a “Constitutional Confederation of States,” an alliance of states whose delegations would assemble to re-affirm the authority of our Constitution — in effect, to re-ratify it and the Rule of Law it enshrines.